saikiranisa/spotify/README.md

 #About

-This is the full stack working spotify clone created with React and Redux.
+This is a spotify clone created with React and Redux.

 In the project directory, you can run: